Skip to navigation Skip to content

 12

-Responses to some questions in the JobSeeker Payment claim will be used to pre-populate similar questions in the Job Seeker Snapshot.
-The job seeker will have the opportunity to review the responses and make changes where required within the Job Seeker Snapshot (online or staff assisted).
+Responses to some questions in the JobSeeker Payment (JSP) claim is used to pre-populate similar questions in the Job Seeker Snapshot.
+The job seeker will have the opportunity to review the responses and make changes, where required, within the Job Seeker Snapshot (online or staff assisted).

 Actioning a facilitated claim review work item following a DSP Medical Risk Based Review with a notifiable event to claim JSP